Sumatran Orangutan Society

 - Facilitates access to other funding sources (e.g., Darwin Initiative)

-The charity's approach emphasizes that “long-term, sustainable change must come from within communities” and prioritizes empowering local Indonesian leadership.
+The charity's approach emphasises that “long-term, sustainable change must come from within communities” and prioritises empowering local Indonesian leadership.

 Decision Timeline